Commission on Accreditation for Law Enforcement Agencies (CALEA):

 Complying with these standards helps law enforcement agencies: strengthen crime prevention and control capabilities; formalize essential management procedures; establish fair and nondiscriminatory personnel practices; improve service-delivery; solidify interagency cooperation and coordination; and boost citizen and staff confidence in the agency.

 The Montgomery County Sheriff’s Office is proud to claim that it was the first Sheriff’s Office in the State of Ohio to become a CALEA accredited law enforcement agency.
-The Montgomery County Sheriff’s Office has continually held this accreditation since November 9, 1986, completing on-site assessments every three years.
+The Montgomery County Sheriff’s Office has continually held this accreditation since November 9, 1986, completing on-site assessments every four years.